 Dominican Republic giving third COVID-19 vaccine dose in move to stave off new virus variants

-SANTO DOMINGO, July 1 (Reuters) - Dominican health authorities will on Thursday begin distributing a third dose of COVID-19 vaccine in an effort to protect against more contagious new variants of the coronavirus.
+SANTO DOMINGO (Reuters) - Dominican health authorities will on Thursday begin distributing a third dose of COVID-19 vaccine in an effort to protect against more contagious new variants of the coronavirus.

 The additional dose will be voluntary and will first be made available to medical professions, health officials said.
 The campaign will then move to older adults and those with health conditions that make them vulnerable to severe COVID-19.